Intermittent fasting and coffee can seemingly go together like peas and carrots but will drinking it end up breaking your fast?

 But you have to be careful with adding sugar, creamers, and milk to your coffee.
 It’s probably fine if you just add a splash of heavy cream to your coffee if you need it.
 But once you start adding in sugar and other ingredients that contain calories then you’ll most likely break your fast.

 And yes drinking a Venti sized Frappuccino from Starbucks will definitely break your fast!
+Instead use my preferred choice for the best coffee creamer of intermittent fasting.

 Some skeptics of drinking black coffee and intermittent fasting believe differently.
 They claim the coffee you’re drinking will end up being metabolized in your liver and thus break your fast.
 This is because coffee contains caffeine and for the caffeine to be delivered to your body needs to go through metabolic processes.